Dors, mon amour

-"Dors, mon amour" (/fr/; "Sleep, My Love") is a love song recorded by French singer André Claveau with music composed by Pierre Delanoë and French lyrics written by Hubert Giraud.
+"Dors, mon amour" (/fr/; "Sleep, My Love") is a love song recorded by French singer André Claveau with music composed by Hubert Giraud and French lyrics written by Pierre Delanoë.
 It in the Eurovision Song Contest 1958, held in Hilversum, resulting in the country's first win in the contest.

 Described as a romantic "lullaby", the song gained several cover versions, with the original version gaining music chart achievement in Belgium and featured in another commercially successful album.

 Background

 Composition

-"Dors, mon amour" was composed by Pierre Delanoë with French lyrics by Hubert Giraud.
+"Dors, mon amour" was composed by Hubert Giraud with French lyrics by Pierre Delanoë.
 It is a love song, expressed by the singer telling his lover to sleep, while he muses on their love and the power of the night.
 It is reviewed as "a classical sort of lullaby", and is compared to newer editions entries songs as "hardly indicative of the camp and bombast which would later come to define Eurovision."